PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ![Selecting the View Sets & Groups option in the Details & Actions area](images/groups-course-groups.png)
 2. Click **Import Group Set** with the arrow icon near the top right (on a small screen you'll only see the arrow icon).</br>
 ![Selecting Import Group Set in the Course Groups pane](images/groups-import-group-set.png)
-3. **Upload** your CSV file according to the format in the template given.
+3. **Upload** your CSV file according to the format in the groups template given.
 4. Click **Import**.
-5. Allocate students using one of the methods below.
+5. Click **Save** or assign students to groups now using one of the methods below.

 ## Assign students to groups